plkinon/plkinon/README.md

 🤔 I am interested in:
 - open source coding
+- machine learning and neural networks
 - numerical methods in engineering applications
+- structure-preserving integration
-- structural and solid mechanics
+- structural and solid mechanics, elastodynamics
-- dynamical systems structure-preserving integration

 💬 I am using they/them pronouns.